 “He got back and he felt very slighted about his benefits at the time,” she said.
 “Financial issues.
 He wasn’t getting paid on time, he wasn’t getting paid what he was supposed to be getting paid.”

 “That’s when I first started hearing statements about how he wanted to move out of America,” Suthamtewakul said.
 “He was very frustrated with the government and how, as a veteran, he didn’t feel like he was getting treated right or fairly.”

-Melinda Downs described Alexis as "very intellectual" and of "sound" mind -- saying if he did hear voices, "he hid it very well."
+Friend Melinda Downs described Alexis as “very intellectual” and of “sound” mind – saying if he did hear voices, “he hid it very well.”
 The two spoke as recently as a week ago, at which time Downs said she had no hints of what was to come.

 “It is like Dr. Jekyll and Mr. Hyde,” she said.
 “Who was this guy?”

-CNN's Michael Pearson and Greg Botelho reported and wrote from Atlanta; Pamela Brown reported from Washington.
-CNN's Phil Gast, Catherine E. Shoichet.
-Ed Payne, Chris Lawrence, Barbara Starr, Chris Cuomo, John King, Deborah Feyerick, Evan Perez, Tom Cohen, Dan Merica, Larry Shaughnessy, Brian Todd, Alan Silverleib, Susan Candiotti, Joe Johns, Eliott C. McLaughlin, Joe Sterling, Paul Courson and Ed Lavandera contributed to this report.
+CNN’s Michael Pearson and Ed Payne reported and wrote from Atlanta; Pamela Brown reported from Washington.
+CNN’s Dana Ford, Phil Gast, Catherine E. Shoichet.
+Greg Botelho, Chris Lawrence, Barbara Starr, Chris Cuomo, John King, Deborah Feyerick, Evan Perez, Tom Cohen, Dan Merica, Larry Shaughnessy, Brian Todd, Alan Silverleib, Susan Candiotti, Joe Johns, Eliott C. McLaughlin, Joe Sterling, Paul Courson, Yon Pomrenze and Ed Lavandera contributed to this report.